Spinal Cord Stimulation Treatment in Los Angeles

 One of the major benefits of a Spinal Cord Stimulator is that patients can enjoy a pain-free life for a long time without the need for any maintenance of frequent doctor visits.

-SCS is regarded as a secure, less invasive treatment for a number of painful disorders.
-However, complications, which may be broken down into two categories: device-related failure or biological causes, are observed in 30-40% of the cases.
+Doctors regard SCS as a secure, less invasive treatment for various painful disorders.
+However, they observe complications, which may fall into two categories: device-related failure or biological causes, in 30-40% of cases.
 Lead migration, lead breakage, excessive or insufficient stimulation, intermittent stimulation, hardware malfunction, loose connections, and battery failure, are all examples of device-related difficulties.
 Infection, epidural hemorrhage, seroma, paralysis, cerebrospinal fluid (CSF) leakage, discomfort at the implant site, allergic response, and skin disintegration are examples of biological consequences.

 Such complications can lead to the following side effects: